jenaleigh01/CyberPixels/README.md

 ![Enquiry Page](https://github.com/Libbu/CyberPixels/blob/main/media/Enquiries.png)

-### Features For Future Implementation

-- A section for reviews from people who have used our website to plan their journey in these areas.
-- An affiliate section for reputable accomodation or attraction providers we are either connected to or have good relationships with.
-- A "comming soon" section where we can highlight upcoming countires or regions of focus.

 ## Surface

 ### Design

 #### Chosen Colours

-A Site palette has been chosen to reflect a colour scheme that was both complementary and congruent with the aesthetic of the countries listed.
+A Site palette has been chosen to reflect a colour scheme that is both complementary and congruent with the aesthetic of the countries listed.

 The Palette was created using https://coolers.co

 ![palette](https://github.com/Libbu/CyberPixels/blob/main/media/palatte.JPG)

+The colours are:

+#0A100D - Night Black
+#710627 - Claret Red
+#D6FFB7 - Tea Green
+#FFE6E8 - Misty Rose
+#7D8491 - Slate Gray

 #### Fonts

-Roboto for text.
+Roboto for paragraph text.

 Italiana for headings.